in4lab/in4lab.github.io/_members/mohammed-awwad.md

    email: mawwad@skku.edu
 ---

-Abdenour Soubih is a Master's student in Computer Science and Engineering at Sungkyunkwan University (SKKU), South Korea,
+Mohammed Awwad is a Master's student in Computer Science and Engineering at Sungkyunkwan University (SKKU), South Korea,

 {% include section.html %}